zadarastorage/zadara-examples/k8s/eksd/README.md

 * Optional - create a non-default deployment
     * Check the below infra-terraform & eksd-terraform projects for their specific variables and their default values in the respected `variables.tf` files
     * For example, you can set the `ebs_csi_volume_type` in the eksd-terraform project to something other than 'gp2' per your storage preferences
-* Run the `apply-all.sh` script with the additional two parameters of your access_key & secret_key
+* Run the `apply-all.sh` script with the additional two parameters of your access_key & secret_key (or use the AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY environment variables)
-    * The script will take at least 10 minutes for a successful minimal deployment of a single master & worker
+    * The script will take about 10 minutes for a successful minimal deployment of a single master & worker
-    * The script cannot be re-run, but once completed the internal Terraform projects are initialized and can be used as usual
+    * The script can be rerun for re-apply Terraform changes (for example as part of an upgrade procedure)
-    * If neccessary, you can destroy all assets and reset everything with the `destroy-all.sh` script (with the same two credentials parameters)
+    * If neccessary, you can destroy all assets and reset everything with the `destroy-all.sh` script (with the same two credentials parameters/variables)
-* Once completed you will see the kubeconfig content ready for your usage - you can skip the next two steps ;-)
+* Once completed you will see the kubeconfig content ready for your usage (presented on screen and as a kubeconfig file in the running directory) so you can skip the next two steps and use it as-is ;-)

 ## Step 1: Automated infrastructure deployment (Terraform)
 * Go to the `infra-terraform` directory